Kaxlow/dsa-gp2-books-analysis/README.md

 ### How to Run

 1. Open your terminal or command prompt.
-2. Navigate to the directory where you have placed the four files:
+2. Navigate to the directory where you have placed the four files.
-3. Execute the `q1_test.py` driver script using `python3`:
+3. Execute the `q1_test.py` driver script using `python3`.

 ### Expected Output